adevadiga/ATLASSIAN/ReadMe.md

 Local Development Set-up:

+Locally we can run a simple nodejs server to mock Jira service and run graze/sqs-local as mock SQS end-point.

+The feature has been developed as a Spring Boot APP exposing Rest end-point

+Steps to run in local
         1. Build simple node js server to mock Jira Service
         2. Build graze/sqs-local as local docker image
         3. Start Spring Boot APP to server end-point /rest/api/2/search?q={search_query}

 1. Ensure Docker is running on your machine.